-A battery-operated portable music player fails to play when it is turned on.
-Develop a hypothesis explaining why it fails to play, and then make a prediction that permits you to test your hypothesis.
+A battery-operated wall clock no longer keeps time neither hand moves.
+Develop a hypothesis explaining why it fails to work, and then make a prediction that permits you to test your hypothesis.
 Describe two possible outcomes of the test and what you conclude from the outcomes.
 (Think before you peek at the answer below.)

-SOLUTION There are many reasons the player might not turn on.
+SOLUTION There are many reasons the clock might not run.
 Here is one example.
 Hypothesis: The batteries are dead.
-Prediction: If I replace the batteries with new ones, the player should work.
-Possible outcomes: (1) The player works once the new batteries are installed, which means the hypothesis is supported; (2) the player doesn't work after the new batteries are installed, which means the hypothesis is not supported and must be either modified or discarded.
+Prediction: If I replace the batteries with new ones, the clock should work.
+Possible outcomes: (1) The clock works once the new batteries are installed, which means the hypothesis is supported; (2) the clock doesn't work after the new batteries are installed, which means the hypothesis is not supported and must be either modified or discarded.